Cray-HPE/docs-csm/operations/validate_csm_health.md

 Examine the output.
 If one or more failures occur, investigate the cause of each failure.
 See the [interpreting_hms_health_check_results](../troubleshooting/interpreting_hms_health_check_results.md) documentation for more information.

 <a name="hms-smd-discovery-validation"></a>
-### 2.2 Hardware State Manager Discovery Validation
+### 2.2 Hardware State Manager discovery validation

 > **NOTE**: The Cray CLI must be configured in order to complete this task.
 See [Configure the Cray Command Line Interface](configure_cray_cli.md) for details on how to do this.